 As per NTIA guidelines, ACA has a strong preference towards end-to-end fiber solutions where it is financially feasible.
-If the cost to serve a location using an end-to-end fiber solution is higher than a 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected Project Area, the Applicant shall identify these locations as Outliers.
+If the cost to serve a location using an end-to-end fiber solution is higher than a 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected Project Area, the Applicant shall identify these locations as Outliers under Part A2 to either be excluded from the A2 solution in the "Outlier BSLs" tab of the Financial Workbook Templates or propose to serve those locations with a reliable/alternative technology and include them under Part B solution.